csalmeida/ruby-fundamentals/README.md

 ## Merge Methods

 Merge methods only apply to hashes and are able to merge two of them together.
-Takes the keys and values of one `hash` and from another to form a new `hash`.
-A block can be provided to it in order to provide rules when performing that merge.
+Takes the keys and values of one `hash` and another to form a new `hash`.
+A block can be provided in order to define rules to be used when performing the merge.

 ```ruby
 # enumerables-and-code-blocks/merge-methods.rb